 In the Nation's rapid progress on the world stage, we are constantly aligning our efforts to achieve vision of 'Skilled India' by developing and upskilling welders of high standard and filling the gap of global demand and supply of skilled welders/welding personnel.
 Our #WELDING ONLINE webinar series will be continued for delivering welding education.

-Ador Training Division has successfully trained nine hundred and eighteen (918) candidates In-house, onsite, online including trade testing of welders, to move them abroad.
+Ador Training Division has successfully trained nine hundred and eighteen (918) candidates In-house, onsite, online including trade testing of welders to move them abroad.
+Our trained students are placed in esteem organizations.